 Creating and interpreting clear and precise sonographic images is both an art and a science.
-Every other month, the Journal of Diagnostic Medical Sonography (JDMS) will provide the latest research and information on diagnostic techniques and interpretation methods, thought-provoking case studies, practical research applications, and advances in technology and equipment, in a variety of specialty areas, including:
+Every other month, the peer-reviewed Journal of Diagnostic Medical Sonography (JDMS) will provide the latest research and information on diagnostic techniques and interpretation methods, thought-provoking case studies, practical research applications, and advances in technology and equipment, in a variety of specialty areas, including:

 - Obstetrics and gynecology

 - Vascular technology

 - Adult, pediatric and fetal echocardiography

 - Pediatric sonography

 - Breast sonography

 Regularly reading the Journal of Diagnostic Medical Sonography will help you to stay informed in the use of ultrasound for diagnosis, intervention, and other clinical applications, which will help ensure accurate patient diagnoses.
 From students through experienced sonographers, the Journal of Diagnostic Medical Sonography will challenge you to keep your professional skills sharp and maintain your sonography credential through included CME Post-Tests.

 The Journal of Diagnostic Medical Sonography also includes Symposia (related to education, policy, technology, or professional issues), Editorials, Society news, and listings of professional services.